cse232msu/cse232msu.github.io/exam_policies.md

 ## Makeup Exams

 There are no makeup exams in this course.
 If you miss an exam, you will receive a zero, unless you are able to provide verifiable official documents that corroborate extenuating circumstances (e.g., medical emergency, grief absence, etc.).

 ---

+## Exam Preparation

+The exams will have questions derived from concepts covered on the textbook and the lecture videos.
+So the only way to do well on the exams is through lots of lots of practice.
+One approach might be to go through the textbook and the lecture videos, and every time you reach a term or concept that is new to you, look up as many additional relevant coding examples, tutorials, and practice problems online on the said term or concept as you can.
+Some students in the past found it beneficial to practice coding problems on online coding platforms (e.g., LeetCode, Codeacademy, etc.).

+It is imperative that you budget your time effectively during the exam.
+If you spend five minutes going over your notes to answer each MCQ, you will most likely not be able to finish the exam on time.
+In general, you should try to complete the MCQ portion of the exam within the first hour, and leave the second hour for the short-answer questions.
+Which means, if you find yourself stuck on an MCQ for more than a minute a half, you should use an educated guess to answer the question, and move on.

+---